 Whether or not you will be convicted on drug paraphernalia possession charges will depend upon myriad factors, but know that you may be convicted even if you do not have drugs on you at the time of your arrest.
 However, the fact that you are drug-free may help to have charges against you dropped or reduced.

 Regardless of the charges against you or the evidence, your chances of a successful criminal case outcome are improved when you work with an experienced Alabama criminal defense attorney.
-Contact our law offices today for a free case consultation.
+Contact The Alsobrook Law Firm today for a free case consultation.